-Most CSAs offer a set box each week – usually in multiples sizes like small, medium and large.
+Most CSAs offer a set box each week – usually in multiple sizes like small, medium, and large.
 However, some CSAs let you pick and choose what items you’d like to order each week.
 These CSAs are great for families with young kids because you can add your kids’ favorite fruits to your order so you can always have healthy snacks on hand.

 How Do You Choose a CSA?